 No sooner said than done.
-Fifteen minutes later, the three detectives have 19 good prints lying in front of them from the four glasses, plus the one from the mirror.
+A quarter of an hour later, the three detectives have 19 good prints lying in front of them from the four glasses, plus the one from the mirror.
 "Now I know who broke the mirror," says James triumphantly.
 Can you figure it out too?